Recommended Adult Books for Gay, Lesbian And Single Parents Who Conceive Children Through Assisted Reproductive Technologies

 • Available at Amazon.com

-Love Makes A Family: Portraits of Lesbian, Gay, Bisexual, and Transgender Parents and Their Families
+Love Makes a Family: Portraits of Lesbian, Gay, Bisexual, Transgender Parents & Their Families

 A collection of informal family portraits and interviews with lesbian, gay, bisexual, and transgender (LGBT) parents and their children grew out of a photo exhibit created by photographer Kaeser.
 Myriad family configurations are presented: gay and lesbian couples, divorced lesbians coparenting, single parents, transgendered parents, and stepparents and their children.
 From text accompanying the photographs, we learn who these people consider family and why as they speak about their feelings and experiences as part of an LGBT family.
 The interviews reveal many of the same joys and struggles as found in other families in addition to the challenges of being an LGBT family in a predominantly heterosexual world.